PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 @PAR@ device-param  resample.disable
 \ref client_conf__resample_disable "See pipewire-client.conf(5)"

-@PAR@ device-param  resample.peaks
+@PAR@ device-param  resample.peaks = false # boolean
-UNDOCUMENTED
+Instead of actually resampling, produce peak amplitude values as output.
+This is used for volume monitoring, where it is set as a property of the "recording" stream.

-@PAR@ device-param  resample.prefill
+@PAR@ device-param  resample.prefill = false # boolean
-UNDOCUMENTED
+Prefill resampler buffers with silence.
+This affects the initial samples produced by the resampler.

 @PAR@ device-param  monitor.channel-volumes
 \ref client_conf__monitor_channel-volumes "See pipewire-client.conf(5)"